-Thanks to a couple of dedicated “radio buffs”, Phil Paterson and Ian Hill, feeling the need for a local community radio station in the Woy Woy Peninsular area catering for seniors’ music tastes, Radio Five-O-Plus was born.
-We first went to air during Seniors Week in March 1993.
-However, it was August 1993 before regular broadcasting began two days per week using a small room above a pharmacy in Umina as the “studio”.
+Radio Five-O-Plus celebrates 25 years on the air this year.
+Thanks to a couple of dedicated “radio buffs”, Phil Paterson and Ian Hill, who felt the need for a local community radio station in the Woy Woy area which played music from the 1940s to the 1980s.
+The first programmes were during Seniors Week in March 1993.
+However, it was August 1993 before programmes began two days a week from a small "studio" above a pharmacy in Umina.

-Due to the great response from listeners, it was decided to move locations to the central Gosford area.
-In March 1994, with the help of Gosford Council, we were able to set up a transmitter on Rumbalara, East Gosford with increased power of 200 watts, giving us a much wider listening area Simultaneously, the studio was relocated to Mann Street.
+With a great response from listeners, the studio moved to Gosford, and in March 1994, with the help of Gosford Council, we were able to set up a transmitter on Rumbalara, East Gosford with increased power of 200 watts, giving us a much wider listening area around Brisbane Water.

 Since 1999, we have been broadcasting 24 hours a day, seven days a week.
 Our presenting team host live programming every day from 6am to 6pm, after which we run specialist music programming or our music jukebox which is on air through the night.